 The ARC has explicit authority to investigate any matter within its terms of reference.
 Management provides the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the ARC.
 The ARC has direct access to the internal and external auditors and full discretion to invite any Director or key management personnel to attend its meetings.
 Similarly, both the internal and external auditors have unrestricted access to the ARC.

-- reviewing the adequacy, effectiveness, independence, scope and results of the Manager’s internal audit and compliance functions;
+(d) reviewing the scope and results of the internal audit and the adequacy and effectiveness of the Manager’s internal audit and compliance functions;

-In FY2021, the ARC also reviewed and assessed the adequacy and effectiveness of the internal controls and risk management systems established by the Manager to manage risks, taking into consideration the outcome of reviews conducted by Management and both the internal and external auditors, as well as the assurance from the CEO and the CFO.
+In FY2021, the ARC also reviewed and assessed the adequacy and effectiveness of the internal controls and risk management systems established by the Manager to manage risks, taking into consideration the outcome of reviews conducted by Management and both the internal and external auditors, as well as the assurances from the CEO and the CFO.

 Key Audit Matter